 Adopting a Pet

 Adoptions are open to anyone searching for a new furry family member.
-To see pets available for adoption, visit Denton PetFinder.
+To see pets available for adoption, visit Denton's 24PetConnect page.

-The Linda McNatt Animal Care and Adoption Center is open for walk-in visits for animal adoptions with a limited capacity of 10 people at a time.
+The Linda McNatt Animal Care and Adoption Center is open for walk-in visits for animal adoptions.

 - If you find your forever pet, follow this simple process: